anushka822/Machine-Learning-Projects/KMeans-GMM-Clustering/README.md

 ## Project Overview

-The dataset (`hw4 dataset`) contains two features: **length** and **width** of several species.
-The species themselves are unknown, making this an **unsupervised learning task**.
+The dataset (`hw4 dataset`) contains **length** and **width** of several species.
+The species are unlabeled, making this an **unsupervised learning task**.
 The main goal of this project is to classify the data points into clusters that can represent different species.

 Two clustering algorithms were implemented: